Outputs

 Please note, the frequency of this signal can vary if the controller is moving axis.
 In that case, the frequency can go down to about 7.3 Hz.

-The use of this signal is not recommended, instead, we integrated a hardware solution which is the SYSTEM READY signal.
+The use of this signal is not recommended, instead, use the SYSREADY signal.
 This solution uses the Charge Pump signal so will also indicate when the controller is active.
 However, it is not influenced by the activity of the controller.
-Since the SYSTEM READY signal is generated in hardware instead of software it is safe to use that signal to indicate that the system is operational.
+Since the SYSREADY signal is generated in hardware instead of software it is safe to use that signal to indicate that the system is operational.
 So even if the board somehow would stop working the circuitry will switch off this output

-Depending on how the E-STOP hardware behavior is configured this output can be switched off in case of an E-STOP condition.
+Depending on how the E-STOP hardware behaviour is configured this output can be switched off in case of an E-STOP condition.